Nukesor/stick/content/_index.md

 My current focus is on systems programming, web development (back-end, SysOps, DevOps, a bit of front-end now and then), and software architecture.

 As for programming languages I prefer Rust and Python, in that order.
-I professionally work with Rust since two years in the scope of high-performance web servers and embedded software engineering.
+I professionally work with Rust since 2021 in the scope of high-performance web servers and embedded software engineering.

 When I'm not working, I develop and maintain many open-source projects such as command-line tools, libraries, and chatbots.
 A few of them actually became quite popular.
 A list of the most prominent projects can be found at the <a href="#personal-projects">bottom of this page</a>.